Layout Pages, Content Pages, Partials and Sections

 Response.ExpandScript() methods can render Partial and Layout pages.
 Partial pages allow creating nested pages of partial content that is pulled into the parent page.
 Layout pages allow you to create the base page layout in a single page that can be reused for many or all content pages.
 Layout pages then contain a Content region into which the content page is rendered as well as optional sections that can be used to render additional content from the content page into the Layout page.
 A content page references a Layout page and the layout page then renders the content page into it.

-For the following examples I'll use a script page (.wcs), but the syntax related to these concept is identical in both scripts and templates.
+For the following examples I'll use a script page (

 CustomerDetail.wcs the page that is referenced first and starts template/script execution is always the content page.

-Content Pages can also contain Partial Pages which are referenced scripts or templates, which are useful for breaking up complex pages into more manageable, smaller page fragments that are easier to work with.
+Content Pages can also reference Partial Pages which are essentially child pages that are imported into the current page.
+This is useful for breaking up complex pages into more manageable, smaller page fragments that are easier to work with.

 Here's a self contained Content Page: